orellabac/TerataExportScripts/README.md

 These scripts are provided as a reference to perform that task.

-# How to use this scripts
+# How to use these scripts

 Download or clone the repository into your server.
 Lets say under a folder called `extract`